Hello everyone! I hope you’re all well.

 For Your Health

-Health is certainly not my main concern regarding veganism (hello Greggs vegan sausage rolls) but it’s certainly a huge bonus.
+Health is certainly not my main concern regarding veganism (hello Greggs vegan sausage rolls) but it’s definitely a huge bonus.

 If you’ve watched documentaries such as What The Health and Game Changers, you’ll know that there is a lot of scientific evidence to prove that humans are natural herbivores, and a plant-based diet is sufficient to live a healthy life.